-“So called mild Autism doesn’t mean one experiences Autism mildly…It means YOU experience their Autism mildly.
+“So-called mild Autism doesn’t mean one experiences Autism mildly…It means YOU experience their Autism mildly.
 You may not know how hard they’ve had to work to get to the level they are.”

-Ever since I came out in the open about Dhruv’s Autism, and started writing about it, I have had many Autism parents call me for advice and counselling.
+Ever since I came out in the open about Dhruv’s Autism, and started writing about it, I have had many Autism parents call me for advice and counseling.
 The other day a parent called up and said, “My child has mild Autism, will she be normal?“

 Her question got me thinking and these are some thoughts that came to my mind.

 Autism is not a ‘medical condition’ but a ‘disorder’, where the brain is wired differently.
 There are no medicines to “treat” Autism.
 The human brain is still a mystery, Autism or not.
 In the context of ASD, this mystery deepens; and we really don’t know what all our children can accomplish!!!
-Then, why do we limit them by slotting them into categories of Autism like ‘mild’, ‘moderate’, ‘severe’?
+Then, why do we limit them by slotting them into categories of Autism like ‘mild’, ‘moderate’, and ‘severe’?
 As parents, we know our child has developmental challenges due to Autism.
-So, isn’t it enough to just work with them instead of dissecting what kind of Autism the child has ?
+So, isn’t it enough to just work with them instead of dissecting what kind of Autism the child has?

-Many a time, Autism is accompanied by other co-morbid conditions like Dyspraxia, ADHD, SPD, Anxiety, Epilepsy, to name just a few.
-You could have a child with Autism who is verbal and yet have severe anxiety, motor and comprehension challenges, and another child who is non-verbal with no challenges in these areas but maybe has epilepsy.
+Many a time, Autism is accompanied by other co-morbid conditions like Dyspraxia, ADHD, SPD, Anxiety, and Epilepsy, to name just a few.
+You could have a child with Autism who is verbal and yet have severe anxiety, and motor and comprehension challenges, and another child who is non-verbal with no challenges in these areas but maybe has epilepsy.
 Both these children bravely deal with their challenges on a minute-by-minute basis, no matter what degree of Autism they have.
 So, never judge another child.

 When we say a child is ‘high-functioning’ or has ‘mild Autism’, we assume he is highly capable and doesn’t have to struggle much.
 That is a misconception, as Autism is Autism!!!
-It comes with its own set of challenges, regardless of the labelling of ‘mild’, ‘moderate’, ‘severe’, ‘verbal’, ‘non-verbal‘.
-To an outsider, he may seem very ‘sorted’, while inside he may have severe anxiety and maybe trying very hard to keep it all together.
-By just saying so and so child is ‘high-functioning’, we are kind of putting expectations on him and somewhere ignoring the efforts taken by him to overcome his challenges.
+It comes with its own set of challenges, regardless of the labeling of ‘mild’, ‘moderate’, ‘severe’, ‘verbal’, ‘non-verbal‘.
+To an outsider, he may seem very ‘sorted’, while inside he may have severe anxiety and may be trying very hard to keep it all together.
+By just saying so and so the child is ‘high-functioning’, we are kind of putting expectations on him and somewhere ignoring the efforts taken by him to overcome his challenges.

-As parents this is how we can help them: –
+As parents, this is how we can help them: –

 - The sooner you accept your child’s Autism, the better it is for the child.